MelchiorDahrk/Expedition32/readme.md

 Animations do not always sync properly on MGE XE in the Rooted puzzle realm

 ## Changelog

+1.3.3

+Fixed a greeting for the Duel Side Quest to make it fire properly.

 1.3.2
 Fixed fall script in The Garden
 Fixed sme typos and dialogue filtering